-- Procedure Before & After Photography
+- Procedure Before and After Photography

 - Procedure After-Care

-- Needle Selection & Usage
+- Needle Selection and Usage

-- Makeup Artistry w/ Symmetry
+- Makeup Artistry with Symmetry

 - Technical Application of Permanent Cosmetics

-- Anatomy & Physiology
+- Anatomy and Physiology

-- Color Theory & Color Mixing
+- Color Theory and Color Mixing

-- Skin Types, Colors & Undertones
+- Skin Types, Colors, and Undertones

 - Client Consultation

-- Highlighting & Shadowing
+- Highlighting and Shadowing